the-zeitgeist/neovim-configuration/README.md

   12. space + k  ---> :tabn navigates to the right tab document
   13. space + l  ---> :tabr navigates to the last right tab document
   14. space + m  ---> Shortcut for <C-w> this allows navigation between splited windows
+  15. space + f  ---> :FZF finds a file by name
+  16. space + ff ---> :Rg looks for a word recursivelly inside the folder

 ## Conquer of Completition extensions